Neil1977/my-backend-project/README.md

 Modify the existing /protected route to use the authenticateToken middleware, which verifies the JWT token.
 Provide helpful error messages for unauthorized access or invalid tokens.

-## Tier 5 - Associated Data:
+## Tier 5 - Associated Data: NOT BEGUN AT ALL

-You haven't implemented this tier yet.
 Add routes and handlers to read a single entry and associated data.
 Use OpenID Connect (OIDC) with Auth0 to authenticate and authorize users.
-You can create the client directory at the root level.
+Can create the client directory at the root level.
 Within the client directory, you can set up the necessary folders and files for your React client application, such as public and src.
 This is where you can place your App.js, index.js, and other client-side code files.

-## Tier 6 - Admin vs User:
+## Tier 6 - Admin vs User: NOT BEGUN AT ALL

-You haven't implemented this tier yet.
 Create a special super-user account type for admins with elevated access privileges.
 Modify the route handlers and middleware to handle admin-specific functionalities such as editing other users' information and accessing all entries.